oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -08

    * Make RFCs 0020 and 7515 normative references
    * Be a bit more prescriptive in suggesting RFC7800 cnf/jwk be used to convey the Key Binding key
-* Do not disallow HMAC any longer.
    * Editorial changes aimed at improved clarity
    * Improve unlinkability considerations, mention that different KB keys must be used
-* Be more explicit that the VCDM and SD-JWT VC examples are only illustrative and do not define anything
+   * Remove the explicit prohibition on HMAC
    * Remove mention of unspecified key binding methods and the Enveloping SD-JWTs section
    * Editorial updates aimed at more consistent treatment of a Disclosure vs the contents of a Disclosure
    * Update PID example
+   * Be more explicit that the VCDM and SD-JWT VC examples are only illustrative and do not define anything

    -07